Brozjay1/shopify_productDB/README.md

-## A Simple Apllication Programming Interface (API) Product Database Management
+# A Simple Application Programming Interface (API) Product Database Management
 ## PROJECT OVERVIEW
 - This project is a simple API Product databse Management built using Node.js, Express, and MongoDB,
 - It allows you to perform CRUD (Create, Read, Update, Delete) operations on a products database,